MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **Data\_CreateLocalTempFile -** Method CreateLocalTempFile execution duration in milliseconds

+  - **Data_CsiDownloadErrDlgSuppressed:bool** – Whether the dialog that would have been shown by CSI during a download error has been suppressed, usually in favor of a dialog shown by PowerPoint instead.

   - **Data\_DetachedDuration:long -** Time for which Activity was detached/not running

   - **Data\_DetermineFileType -** Method DetermineFileType execution duration in milliseconds